 For plants, human beings and other animals, things are a bit larger.
 If you store the human genome on disk, it takes up 750 megabytes1.

-To put that into context, 750 megabytes corresponds to one hour of high quality music.
+To put that into context, 750 megabytes corresponds to one hour of uncompressed CD quality music.
 450 bytes meanwhile corresponds to the first two paragraphs of this chapter.

-To get a feel for the 320 kilobytes needed for a simple bacterium, this electron microscope picture of a colony of E. coli bacteria takes up the same amount of space on disk (as an uncompressed BMP file):
+To get a feel for storage needed to store the genome for a simple bacterium, this electron microscope picture of a colony of E. coli bacteria takes up the same amount of space on disk (as an uncompressed BMP file) as its DNA (320 kilobytes).

 So first, how do we get to these kilobytes and megabyte numbers?
 There are four DNA letters, A, C, G and T. If we string four of them together, there are 4*4*4*4 = 256 possible combinations.
 A computer byte of information can also store 256 values, so it is fair to say 4 DNA nucleotides2 are the equivalent of one byte.
 This means we can divide the number of DNA letters by 4, and get the corresponding number of bytes.